 Hyperglycemia that is first detected at any time during pregnancy can be classified as either diabetes in pregnancy (DIP) or gestational diabetes mellitus (GDM) (1).
 DIP may be an undiagnosed type 2 diabetes mellitus (T2DM) or “overt diabetes” identified in the first trimester while GDM develops in the second and third trimesters (2–5).
 Globally, an estimated

-21.1 million live births were exposed to some forms of hyperglycemia in pregnancy, of which 80.3% were due to GDM (6).
+21.1 million live births were exposed to some form of hyperglycemia in pregnancy, of which 80.3% were due to GDM (6).
 GDM prevalence is generally considered to be somewhere from 1 to 28% of all pregnancies.
 The variation in prevalence rates could also be related to the diversity of the populations studied, the screening methods, and the diagnostic criteria used.
 Nevertheless, with the increasing prevalence of T2DM, the incidence of GDM is also on the rise wherever the rate of obesity is prevalent (7–9).
 In the current global epidemic of diabetes, the age of onset has decreased significantly, which concurrently affects a significant proportion of reproductive-age women (7–9).

-In 2016, the national surveillance on Maternal and Child Health reported that the prevalence of hyperglycemia during pregnancy in Malaysia was 13.5% (10)
+In 2016, the National Surveillance on Maternal and Child Health reported that the prevalence of hyperglycemia during pregnancy in Malaysia was 13.5% (10)

 Gestational diabetes mellitus (GDM) and gestational hypertension (GH) significantly contribute to maternal, fetal, and neonatal morbidity and mortality.
 The prevalence of GDM is rising worldwide and ranges from 1% to 20%.
 During normal pregnancy, progressive insulin resistance develops during mid-pregnancy and progresses through the third trimester.
 Globally, hypertensive disorders of pregnancy (HDP) are one of the leading causes of peripartum morbidity and mortality.
 HDP complicates up to 2.73% of all pregnancies and is responsible for 10-15% of all U.S. maternal mortality.
 It is associated with a spectrum of severity, ranging from mild pregnancy-induced hypertension to eclampsia.
 Moreover, it is among the most significant and intriguing problems in obstetrics.
 Early diagnosis of GDM and GH can improve prenatal care for pregnant women during pregnancy and result in a satisfactory pregnancy outcome.
 (11)

-Hemoglobin (Hb) measurement is a standard test among pregnant women during the first perinatal visit that is used to evaluate physical status and anemia.
-According to the World Health Organization (12), anemia is diagnosed when a blood test shows an Hb value of less than 110 g/L in pregnant women.
-Observational studies have found that anemia during pregnancy is associated with detrimental pregnancy.
+Haemoglobin (Hb) measurement is a standard test among pregnant women during the first perinatal visit that is used to evaluate the physical status and anaemia.
+According to the World Health Organization (12), anaemia is diagnosed when a blood test shows a Hb value of less than 110 g/L in pregnant women.
+Observational studies have found that anaemia during pregnancy is associated with detrimental pregnancy

-outcomes, including preterm birth, low birth weight, infection and hemorrhage.
+outcomes, including preterm birth, low birth weight, infection and haemorrhage.
 (13) Additionally, several studies have even reported that high Hb levels during pregnancy could also be a predictor or cause of some pregnancy complications.
 (14-16)

 However, studies focusing on Hb levels and pregnancy outcomes are scarce, and the findings are inconsistent due to a wide variation in study designs, sample sizes, populations and the time of Hb testing.
-Moreover, high maternal Hb has not received the same attention as anemia because it is more likely to be perceived as a symbol of good nutrition status.
+Moreover, high maternal Hb has not received the same attention as anaemia because it is more likely to be perceived as a symbol of good nutrition status.

 Furthermore, previous studies indicated that Hb levels during pregnancy were significantly associated with body mass index (BMI).
 (17) However, few studies to date have assessed the effects of maternal Hb values in the first trimester stratified by pre-pregnancy BMI on pregnancy complications.